HotelreservationsystemAlpStay/Alpstay/README.md

 ### 8. As an admin, I want to see all bookings
 Als Admin des Buchungssystems möchte ich alle Buchungen aller Hotels sehen können, um eine Übersicht zu erhalten.

+Admins, after successful authentication, can access a menu option to view all bookings.
+This triggers the `Booking_Manager` to fetch all booking records via the `Booking_Access` layer from the database.
+The console GUI then displays a list of these bookings, showing key details for each (e.g., Booking ID, Guest Name, Hotel Name, Check-in/Check-out Dates, Status).
+This comprehensive overview is essential for administrative tasks and monitoring, and as mentioned in "User Stories mit DB-Schemaänderung 1", it can be a prerequisite for other operations like updating booking details.

 ### 9. As an admin, I want to see all rooms with their facilities
-Als ADmin möchte ich eine Liste der Zimmer mit ihrer Ausstattuns sehen, damit ich sie besser bewerben kann.
+Als Admin möchte ich eine Liste der Zimmer mit ihrer Ausstattung sehen, damit ich sie besser bewerben kann.

-This userstory consists of an admin check and a list of all rooms with their facilities.
+For an admin to view all rooms and their facilities, they first log in and select the relevant option from the admin menu in the console application.
+The `Room_Manager`, potentially in conjunction with `Facility_Manager` (or through queries in `Room_Access` that join facility data), retrieves all room details and their associated facilities.
+The console GUI then presents this information, typically listing each room with its properties (e.g., room ID, hotel, type, capacity) and a sub-list of its facilities.
+This allows admins to have a clear inventory for management and promotional purposes.

 ### 10. As an admin, I want to be capable to update master data (RoomTypes, Facilities, Prices)
 Als Admin möchte ich in der Lage sein, Stammdaten zu verwalten, z.B.
 Zimmertypen, Einrichtungen, und Preise in Echtzeit zu aktualisieren, damit das Backend-System aktuelle Informationen hat.
 Hint: Stammdaten sind alle Daten, die nicht von anderen Daten abhängen.